Xuminhua/info/README.md

 # info
-this file is the first file I created in github.
-Try to learn something from this famous site.
+This file is the first file I created in github.
+Fell well about it.
+Trying to learn something from this famous website.
 I made some change for readme